| Metric | This Period | Prior Year | YoY |

 | Revenue Growth Rate (YoY) | 4.4% | 10.1% (1.7%–20.2%) | -5.7pt |

-This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
-It does not recommend investment in any specific securities.
-Industry benchmarks are reference information compiled by the Company based on publicly available financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report is an earnings analysis document automatically generated by AI from XBRL earnings summary data.
+It is not a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the company based on public earnings data.
+Investment decisions are your responsibility; please consult a professional advisor as needed.